• Skip to primary navigation

 Blackcurrant cheesecake is a perfect year round dessert and can be made using either fresh or frozen blackcurrants.
 This foolproof recipe has a ginger biscuit base, a creamy cheesecake topping packed with blackcurrants and does not require baking.

 This easy cheesecake recipe is a great way to make use of a glut of blackcurrants in the summer months especially if you have grown your own.
 If you don't have fresh blackcurrants then frozen fruit works just as well, simply defrost at room temperature until they are soft enough to use.
-You could also adapt this recipe to make use of other cheesecake fruits such as strawberries or blackberries.
+Or you could use of other cheesecake fruits such as strawberries or blackberries.

-If you enjoy cheesecake then you may also like to try double chocolate cheesecake or cherry cheesecake with a chocolate crust.
+If you enjoy cheesecake then you may also like to try double chocolate cheesecake, cherry cheesecake with a chocolate crust or lemon and poppy seed cheesecake.

 This blackcurrant cheesecake recipe is sufficient for around 8 servings.